 Consumer Product Safety

-Represented a Fortune 100 multinational manufacturer of a variety of commercial and consumer products, engineering services and aerospace systems in negotiating a civil penalty settlement with the CPSC.
+100 multinational manufacturer of a variety of commercial and consumer products, engineering services and aerospace systems in negotiating a civil penalty settlement with the CPSC.

 Represented a national department store in conducting a recall and the settlement of a civil penalty investigation involving drawstrings in children’s clothing.